Best Forex Brokers with Trading APIs for 2026

 Regulation: Danish FSA (banking licence), FCA (UK), ASIC, FINMA (Switzerland), MAS (Singapore)

-The Classic account has no minimum deposit in most jurisdictions, though most active traders fund with $2,000 or more in practice.
+Classic accounts generally have no minimum funding requirement in eligible regions, although local requirements may vary, though most active traders fund with $2,000 or more in practice.
 Platinum accounts require $200,000.
 VIP accounts require $1,000,000.
 Forex spreads start at 0.4 pips on EUR/USD.
 A Developers Portal provides full documentation, sample code, and libraries.
 Free streaming prices are available by default for forex and approximately 5,000 bonds.

 Saxo removed inactivity fees in 2024.
 Deposits and withdrawals are free.
 Card funding was discontinued in April 2025.
 The pricing tier structure rewards high-volume clients significantly, and algorithmic trading restrictions apply to traders from certain international jurisdictions.